 Near Ardick in McIntosh County, Georgia — The American South (South Atlantic)

+Near here, in Ebenezer Church which was acting as the McIntosh County Courthouse following the burning of Darien by United States forces in 1863, 26 men were captured by U.S. troops on the night of August 3rd, 1864.
+These civilians, many of advanced age and unable to serve in the military, were the sole protection of McIntosh County, which was constantly being plundered by forces from blockade gunboats.
 Advised of the meeting by spies, Federal troops surrounded the church in the darkness and opened fire.
-The old men were captured and marched overland to Blue and Hall Landing near Darien, where they were put on board ship and taken to Northern prisons.
+The men were captured and marched overland to Blue and Hall Landing near Darien, where they were put on board ship and taken to northern prisons.

 Location.
-Marker has been reported missing.
-It was located near 31° 29.543′ N, 81° 26.689′ W. Marker was near Ardick, Georgia, in McIntosh County.
-Marker was at the intersection of Coastal Highway (U.S. 17) and Churchill Road, on the right when traveling south on Coastal Highway.
+31° 29.543′ N, 81° 26.689′ W. Marker is near Ardick, Georgia, in McIntosh County.
+Marker can be reached from the intersection of North Way (U.S. 17) and Churchill Road, on the left when traveling north.
 Touch for map.
-8.8 miles north of Darien.
-Marker was in this post office area: Crescent GA 31304, United States of America.
+Marker is in this post office area: Townsend GA 31331, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this location, measured as the crow flies.
-Old Meeting House (approx. 0.7 Ardoch (approx. 1.8 miles away); Old Court House at Sapelo Bridge (approx. 3.2 miles away); John Houstoun McIntosh (approx. 4.3 miles away); Rice Hope (approx. 4.4 miles away); Baisden's Bluff Academy (approx. 4.8 miles away); “The Thicket” (approx. 5.2 miles away); Sapelo Island (approx. 5.4 miles away).
-Touch for a list and map of all markers in Ardick.
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Ardoch (approx. 1.8 miles away); Old Court House at Sapelo Bridge (approx. 3.2 miles away); John Houstoun McIntosh (approx. 4.3 miles away); Rice Hope (approx. 4.4 miles away); Baisden's Bluff Academy (approx. 4.8 miles away); “The Thicket” (approx. 5.2 miles away); Sapelo Island (approx. 5.4 miles away); Captain William McIntosh (approx. 5˝ miles away).